pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 # Package manager support

-Those doing ebuild and/or eclass development should either be familiar with portage's `egencache` (`emerge --regen`) or pkgcore's `pmaint regen` commands.
+Those doing ebuild development should be familiar with either portage's `egencache` (`emerge --regen`) or pkgcore's `pmaint regen` commands.
+Both provide metadata cache generation functionality for their respective ecosystem and are generally required when running on ebuild repos lacking bundled, pre-generated metadata.

-Both provide metadata cache generation functionality for their respective ecosystem and are generally required when running on ebuild repos from git lacking bundled, pre-generated metadata.
+Metadata generation implementations handle verification differently with both portage and pkgcore treating the data as raw strings performing few validity checks.
+Verification requires parsing metadata strings into relevant data structures significantly extending generation time when written in slower languages.
+This is resolved using development tools such as pkgcheck that verifies ebuild metadata before pushing commits.

-Different implementations do varying amounts of verification and processing during metadata generation with both portage and pkgcore mainly treating the data as raw strings performing little verification, instead farming that task out to tools such as `pkgcheck`.
-Verification requires parsing the metadata strings into their related data structures which can extend generation time too much when using parsing routines written in slower languages.
-In general, this is resolved by developers running tooling like pkgcheck on their local system that verifies the data before commits are pushed to the public repo.
+Conversely, pkgcraft tries to confirm metadata validity as much as possible.

-On the other side, pkgcraft currently tries to verify as much as possible during metadata generation.
-In general this means any verification requiring only localized knowledge will be performed, but anything requiring repo-wide info such as dependency visibility is not.
+Most verification using localized knowledge is performed, but anything requiring repo-wide info such as dependency visibility is not.
 For example, all dependency fields are parsed into their related data structures, catching any invalid formatting.

 # Pkgcraft tooling